 Summary discussion took place to confirm agreement to the final wording of sections 3.95 – 3.98. plus provisional intent for an additional paragraph 3.99.

-Generator emphasised the position that there was an element of redundancy that should be addressed throughout the Modification.
+Generator Member emphasised the position that there was an element of redundancy that should be addressed throughout the Modification.
+This is because of a number of references to the appointment of the MO which are already covered in the new terms definitions and in 3.95.

 Discussion continued into the afternoon when MO Member addressed the remaining sections of the REMIT Presentation focusing on the Glossary and Agreed Procedures items of the proposal and comments received.
 Glossary terms for REMIT Data were discussed at length as MO Member explained that suggested alternative proposals contained terms that were not codified.
 The term CMS was utilised as this is more appropriate and there was an approach taken by having a general reference to the mapping of CMS data with relevant IDs for REMIT reporting.